An Improvised Life

 Later I opened a show on the then new Second City e.t.c. stage.
 I also played at a lot of other venues in Chicago, including The Annoyance Theatre, Improv Olympic and Improv Institute.

 Later, when Rick and I moved to L.A.
 I thought I'd take a break from improv.
 I focused on songwriting, playing in bands, composing musicals and learning to score films.
 But life has a funny way of surprising you, and in 1998 my friend from our touring company days, Ron West, asked me to audition for Whose Line is it Anyway.
 Before I knew it, I was doing improv again!
-We've now done 15 years of Whose Line, between the Drew Carey and the Aisha Tyler versions.
+We've now done 19 years of Whose Line total, between the Drew Carey and the Aisha Tyler versions.

 Rick & I have gone on to teach music improv workshops all around the world.
 We've had amazing students, and had a great time working with them.
 We've made lots of friends in the world wide community of improvisers.